mstiri/p3270/README.md

 # End the emulation session
 my_client.endSession()
 ```

+Screens should go to the directory specified in the parameter `screensDir` specified in the configuration file.
+The library generates some log messages on the file p3270.log.
+You can adjust th elog level by modifying it directly on the library.

 ## Contributing

-- Fork the project and create a new branch
+- Fork the project and create a new branch.
-- Do some work
+- Do some work.
-- Commit and push
+- Commit and push.
-- Open a Pull Request
+- Open a Pull Request.

 ## License

 GPLv3.
-See the [LICENSE](LICENSE.txt) file
+See the [LICENSE](LICENSE.txt) file.